 The Bavarian town of Bayreuth celebrates the works of the German composer Richard Wagner.
 Also called the Richard Wagner Festival, it is the largest one of its kind in the world.
 Festspielhaus, one of the opera houses designed by Wagner himself, is the venue where Wagner’s best operas are performed.
-Bayreuth festival is an annual musical festival attracting Wagner enthusiasts.
+Bayreuth Festival is an annual musical festival attracting Wagner enthusiasts.

 7. Sky Ablaze In Fireworks While 75 Ships Set Sail: Rhine In Flammen

 Translating to ‘Rhine in flames’, the festival is filled with fireworks and parades of ships on the river Rhine.
 It’s one of the brightest festivals in Germany.
 Illuminated ships sail down the river through the summer.
 Starting from May and extending to September, the event takes place at Bonn, Rüdesheim – Bingen, Koblenz, Oberwesel, and St Goar.
-The firework displays are enjoyed with wine, concerts, and amazing food on the banks of the river.
+The fireworks displays are enjoyed with wine, concerts, and amazing food on the banks of the river.

 8. World’s Largest Book Fair: Frankfurt Book Fair

 There’s good news for someone who feels better at the mere sight of a book – the Frankfurt Book Fair is the world’s largest and oldest book event.
 The fair has been attracting the book publishing industry and international visitors for more than 500 years now.
 Frankfurter Buchmesse or Frankfurt Book Fair happens in October every year.
 The fair began in 1454 when Frankfurt emerged as the capital of the European publishing industry.
 Now, it stands as a landmark event for both book lovers and sellers.
 The festival has a theme every year.
 Last year, in 2019, the theme was a focus on Norwegian literature.